Women’s Gymnastics In The Olympics – The Best

 Gymnastics is a sport where athletes compete on uneven surfaces in different disciplines.
 These include floor exercise, vaulting, balance beam, rings, pommel horse, and parallel bars.

-As you can see from the above picture, these are all parts of gymnastics, and all of them involve varying degrees of difficulty.
+As you can see from the above picture, these are all parts of gymnastics and involve varying degrees of difficulty.

-If you want to give it a go, the best place to start is floor exercise.
-Floor exercises require you to do some of your most challenging work in the sport, as they involve working out your core, developing your legs, and jumping.
+If you want to give it a go, floor exercise is the best place to start.
+Floor exercises require doing some of your most challenging work in the sport, including working out your core, developing your legs, and jumping.
 It is also the most essential part of the sport.
-There are two basic exercises involved: The first is the somersault, in which you will jump over an obstacle.
+Two basic exercises are involved: The first is the somersault, in which you will jump over an obstacle.

 Tokyo 2020 Olympics: Germany's Women's Gymnastics Team Wore Full-Body Leotards to Protest Sexualization | Teen Vogue